ordina-jworks/ordina-jworks.github.io/_posts/2017-12-18-Meeseeks-Box-DIY-Guide.md

 <script src="https://cdnjs.cloudflare.com/ajax/libs/jquery/3.2.1/jquery.min.js"></script>
 <script src="https://cdnjs.cloudflare.com/ajax/libs/lightbox2/2.9.0/js/lightbox.min.js"></script>

-> Ooh, I'm Mr Meeseeks, look at me!
+> Ooh, I'm mister Meeseeks, look at me!

 ## A Meeseeks box?
 For those of you who are already familiar with the show Rick and Morty, the meeseeks box should be a well known object!
 For those who do not know Rick and Morty, go watch it now, I'll wait!

-In short the meeseeks box is a techonogical/magic box crafted by Rick.
+In short: The meeseeks box is a techonogical/magic box crafted by Rick.
-When the on top is pressed a meeseeks is spawned.
+When the button on top is pressed a meeseeks is spawned.
-The meeseeks can be given an assignment (like a wish) and will try to fullfill said request.
+The meeseeks can be given one assignment (like a wish) and he will try to fullfill said request.
 The meeseeks will only disappear when the task has been completed.
 One caveat, the meeseeks does not want to live, it wants to die, the longer it lives the worse it gets!

-Our colleague Dieter Hubau made a fully operation Rick and Morty themed example to demonstrate Spring Cloud streams.
+Our colleague Dieter Hubau made a fully operational Rick and Morty themed example to demonstrate Spring Cloud streams.
-You can read all about it <a href="https://ordina-jworks.github.io/spring/2017/10/04/Spring-Cloud-Stream-Rick-And-Morty-Adventure.html">on our tech blog.</a>
+You can read this excellent story about it <a href="https://ordina-jworks.github.io/spring/2017/10/04/Spring-Cloud-Stream-Rick-And-Morty-Adventure.html">on our tech blog.</a>
 Be sure to check it out, it's a good read!
-This blog post will go into detail on building your own meeseeks box, which we integrated to work with the above Spring Cloud streams demo.
+This blog post will go into detail on building your own meeseeks box, which I integrated to work with the above Spring Cloud streams demo.

 <img alt="The meeseeks box" src="{{ '/img/meeseeks/concept.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 600px;">

 ## What should it do?
 The meeseeks box is intented to complement the Spring Cloud stream demo mentioned above.
-If the button on top is pressed, like in the series, a meeseeks is spawned (a fully new instance, see the Spring Cloud streams blog post) in the demo application.
+If the button on top is pressed, like in the series, a meeseeks is spawned in the demo application.
+(A new instance, see the Spring Cloud streams blog post)
 The meeseeks will then search for the szechuan sause until it is found.
 For the demo a maximum of three meeseekses can be spawned, as to not overwhelm the people with meeseekses, because they tend to get annoying if they live for too long.